drhsqlite/fossil-mirror/www/server/windows/iis.md

 do it via the Web Platform Installer feature of IIS Manager (a.k.a.
 `INETMGR`).

-Now you can set these extensions up in IIS Manager:
+Set these extensions up in IIS Manager like so:

 1. Double-click the “Application Request Routing Cache” icon.